jnozzi/cocoadev.com/markdown/NSIndexSetEnumerator.md

-A basic class to provide enumerator functionality over an General/NSIndexSet
+A basic class to provide enumerator functionality over an NSIndexSet

-See source and sample code here  http://www.cocoadev.com/index.pl?General/NSIndexSet
+See source and sample code here  http://www.cocoadev.com/index.pl?NSIndexSet